-"Good work, Detective," the police chief chuckled, patting his trench coat shoulder.
+"Good work, detective," the police chief chuckled, patting his trench coated shoulder.
 "This should be a good feather in your cap."

 "Maybe," he muttered skeptically, scanning his green eyes over the crowd.
 No hit men.
-They had got away.
+They'd gotten away.

-"Still after your Cajuns, huh?" the chief asked, "The Savoys was it?
+"Still after your Cajuns, huh?" the chief asked, "The Savoys wasn't it?
 Don't bother, they skipped town last week."